KenYu910645/2A2B/README.md

 ```
 Do I have to guess myself? (y/n)
 ```
-Enter 'y' if you want computer guess automatically Enter 'n' to guess secret number yourself, and let computer verify it.
+Enter 'y' if you want computer guess automatically.

+Enter 'n' to guess secret number yourself, and let computer verify it.

 If you choose guess yourself, following message will show up and you have to recussively guess 4 digit number until you get 4A0B.
 ```
 Give 4 number (enter 'q' to quit) : 1366
 your guess is  [1, 3, 6, 6]